Ruediga/MunkOS/README.md

 run-img-uefi
 ```

-Of course, a `make clean` target exists too.
+Of course, a `clean` target exists too, and the `clean-full` target gets rid of everything.

 If the kernel crashes or something doesn't work for you when testing on real hardware, and you don't have the same hardware as I do, your pc is broken and you should demand a refund from the manufacturer.